DigiNode-Tools/diginode-tools/docs/suggested_hardware.md

 - [Amazon.se](https://amzn.to/3Aydax8)
 - [Amazon.sg](https://amzn.to/3ImPptC)

-Note: You can use whichever SSD enclosure you like but try to to ensure it is at least USB 3.1 Gen 2 10Gbps.
-Some enclosures are only 6Gbps.

 ## Crucial 2.5" SSD
 ![Crucial 2.5" SSD](/images/crucial_2.5_ssd.jpg)

+As of July 2022, DigiNode requires ~40GB of space.
+You can choose any size of SSD you want that is larger than this.
+I recommend 250Gb or 500Gb to be more future proof.

 Purchase:
 - [Amazon.com](https://amzn.to/3ORS4hq)